xmonader/letsbuildacompiler-pretty/src/tutor06_booleanexpressions.md

 algebra.
 The  sticky part comes in when we have to combine the two.
 Why do we have to do that?
-Well, the whole subject came up because of the  need  to  process  the  "predicates" (conditions) associated with control statements such as the IF.
-The predicate is required to have a Boolean value; that is, it must evaluate to either TRUE or FALSE.
+Well, the whole subject came up because of the  need  to  process  the  "predicates" (conditions) associated with control statements such as the `IF`.
+The predicate is required to have a Boolean value; that is, it must evaluate to either `TRUE` or `FALSE`.
 The branch is  then  taken  or  not taken, depending  on  that  value.
-What we expect to see  going  on  in procedure  Condition,  then,  is  the  evaluation  of  a  Boolean expression.
+What we expect to see  going  on  in procedure  `Condition`,  then,  is  the  evaluation  of  a  Boolean expression.

 But there's more to it than that.
 A pure Boolean  expression can